-Our spine is made up of 33 vertebrae, and like any other bone in the body, these too can break due to trauma.
-A vertebral compression fracture occurs when one or more vertebrae collapses in height because of a fracture in the vertebrae.
+Our spine is made up of 33 vertebrae, and like any other bone in the body, these can break due to trauma.
+A vertebral compression fracture occurs when one or more vertebrae collapse in height because of a fracture in the vertebrae.
 These fractures occur most commonly in the thoracic spine (the middle of the back).

-A vertebral compression fracture can be an extremely serious injury, because vertebrae protect the spinal cord and a severe compression fracture can the bone to break into fragments or displace it into the spinal cord where it can put pressure on the spinal cord.
+A vertebral compression fracture can be an extremely serious injury because vertebrae protect the spinal cord and a severe compression fracture can the bone to break into fragments or displace it into the spinal cord where it can put pressure on the spinal cord.
 This can result in partial or complete paralysis.

 Cause of vertebral compression fractures

 Most compression fractures are a result of blunt force trauma sustained in car accidents.
-The vertebrae are like any other bones in the body, and can withstand considerable amounts of pressure without breaking.
+The vertebrae are like any other bones in the body and can withstand considerable amounts of pressure without breaking.
 However, compression fractures can result if the force of the impact is too great, or if bones of the bones are not healthy enough.
 Those who suffer from severe osteoporosis are more prone to compression fractures.